zendframework/zend-expressive/doc/book/helpers/url-helper.md

 `Zend\Expressive\Helper\UrlHelper` provides the ability to generate a URI path based on a given route defined in the `Zend\Expressive\Router\RouterInterface`.
-If registered as a route result observer, and the route being used was also the one matched during routing, you can provide a subset of routing parameters, and any not provided will be pulled from those matched.
+If injected with a route result, and the route being used was also the one matched during routing, you can provide a subset of routing parameters, and any not provided will be pulled from those matched.

 ## Usage